Ouphix/synchro-psychotherapies/steps2.md

 ## Theorical background

 ### Why and How evaluate psychotherapies?
 Psychotherapy evaluation is quite difficult since it must evaluate the basics of human to human relationship.
-A lot of theories developed in this field (hypnosis, psychoanalytical, cognitive-behaviorist, systemic ...) with very different histories, with very different practices and level of evaluation.
+A lot of theories developed in this field (hypnosis, psychoanalytical, cognitive-behaviorist, systemic ...) with very different histories, practices and level of evaluation.
 Contrary to other parts of medicine, psychotherapy and consequently psychiatry remains organized as schools which hardly interact each others.
 A lot of choices are done relative to the orientation of an hospital or a ward and not based on the best evidence based information which if often very limited in this field.
 Consequently, there isn't any consensual framework between psychotherapies.

 Due to its history of being based upon scientific bases and in a scientific process of operationalize precisely the targets, Cognitive and Behavioral Therapies (CBT) are the most evidence based psychotherapy (Canceil et al., 2004 ; Layard & Clark, 2014) which is caused in great part by a lack of experimental work in other schools of psychotherapy.